Priscilla Zorrilla, author and holistic coach, headshot for In The Search Bar

 About the author

-After 18 years in a traditional career—including 10 years as an early member of a tech startup in San Francisco—she stepped out of the 9–5 without a perfectly defined plan.
+After 17 years in a traditional career—including 10 years as an early member of a tech startup in San Francisco—she stepped out of the 9–5 without a perfectly defined plan.
 What followed was a deeper commitment to the inner work she had already been doing—the decade-long process that taught her how to stop overriding herself and live in her truth.

-Her technical background shows up in how she builds today—she doesn't outsource the technology behind In The Search Bar.
+Her technical background shows up in how she builds today—she doesn't outsource the AI technology behind In The Search Bar.
 She creates it herself, with privacy and intention at the forefront.

 Through articles, guided resources, experiential frameworks, and coaching, Priscilla helps people notice where they've been adapting or people-pleasing, and begin choosing themselves instead.